MicrosoftDocs/customer-insights/ci-docs/audience-insights/suggested-segments.md

 1. In the side pane, select **Save as segment**.

-1. After saving the segment, it'll show int he list of segments on the **All segments** tab.
+1. After saving the segment, it will show in the list of segments on the **All segments** tab.
 It can now be [refreshed, edited, or deleted like any other segment](segments.md).

 ## Refresh or edit a set of suggestions